stacks-js/stacks/README.md

 ### Rich Component Library

-Like all other component-based frameworks, Stacks has a term for the UI elements onscreen.
+Like all other component-based frameworks, Stacks has a term for the UI elements on the screen.
 React calls them *Components*, SwiftUI calls them *Views*, Flutter calls them *Widgets*, and Stacks calls them *Blocks*.
 All these terms, however, mean essentially the same thing.

 With Stacks, a term I like to use is *Everything is a Block*.
 When I say everything, I mean *everything*.
 The parameter of the `render` function is a block in itself.

 The way interfaces are built out is by combining together so-called **System Blocks**.
 These are elements that the browser knows how to render, such as text, images, etc. The user's job is to define what combination of System Blocks they want, along with how they want it styled.
-The framework does the rest of the heavylifting in actually converting that to renderable content.
+The framework does the rest of the heavy lifting in actually converting that to renderable content.

-Stacks, similar to SwiftUI, takes this *Everything is a Block* phrase even further.
+Stacks, similar to SwiftUI, take this *Everything is a Block* phrase even further.
 As explained in the [styling](#intelligent-styling-out-of-the-box) section, we implement the Builder Paradigm or Pattern.
-This means that every block modifier also returns a block and therefore are Stackable.
+This means that every block modifier also returns a block and therefore is Stackable.

 That being said, Stacks has a wide array of System components available, with several more to come.